 Disadvantages of Wind Energy

-So, we’ve seen the advantages, now it’s time to take a look at the main disadvantages of wind energy.
-Wind energy has a number of drawbacks, with the NIMBY (not in my back yard) factor playing a large role.
+So, we’ve seen the advantages, now it’s time to take a look at the disadvantages of wind energy.
+Wind energy has a number of drawbacks, with the NIMBY (not in my backyard) factor playing a large role.

 Wind energy has a similar drawback to solar energy in that it is not a constant energy source.
 Although wind energy is sustainable and will never run out, the wind isn’t always blowing.
 This can cause serious problems for wind turbine developers who will often spend significant time and money investigating whether or not a particular site is suitable for the generation of wind power.

-For a wind turbine to be efficient, the location where it is built needs to have an adequate supply of wind energy.
-This is why we often see wind turbines built on top of hills or out at sea, where there are less land obstacles to reduce the intensity of wind energy.
+For a wind turbine to be efficient, it needs to have an adequate supply of wind energy.
+This is why we often see wind turbines built on top of hills or out at sea.
+This is because there are fewer land obstacles to reduce the intensity of wind energy.

-Although costs are reducing over time, the installation of a wind turbine is considered expensive.
-First, a site survey will need to be carried out which may involve having to erect a sample turbine to measure wind speeds over a significant period of time.
-If deemed adequate, the wind turbine will need to be manufactured, transported and erected on top of a pre-built foundation.
+Although costs are reducing over time, the installation of wind turbines is expensive.
+First, an engineer must carry out a site survey.
+This may involve having to erect a sample turbine to measure wind speeds over a significant period of time.
+If deemed adequate, a wind turbine can be manufactured, transported and erected on top of a pre-built foundation.
 All of these processes contribute to the overall cost of installing a wind turbine.

-When the above is taken into account for offshore wind farms, costs become much greater.
-It’s much harder to install wind turbines out at sea than it is on land, and some companies have even commissioned bespoke ships capable of transporting and installing wind turbines at sea.
+When we take the above into account for offshore wind farms, the costs become much greater.
+Installing wind turbines out at sea is more difficult than on land.
+Some companies have even commissioned bespoke ships capable of transporting and installing wind turbines at sea.

-It’s widely reported that wind turbines pose a threat to wildlife, primarily birds and bats.
-It is however believed that wind turbines pose less of a threat to wildlife than other manmade structures such as cell phone masts and radio towers.
+We often hear that wind turbines pose a threat to wildlife – primarily birds and bats.
+However, researchers now believe that wind turbines pose less of a threat to wildlife than other manmade structures.
+Installations such as cell phone masts and radio towers are far more dangerous to birds than wind turbines.
 Nevertheless, wind turbines are contributing to mortality rates among bird and bat populations.

 One of the most popular disadvantages of wind turbines is the noise pollution that they generate.
 A single wind turbine can be heard from hundreds of meters away.
 Combine multiple wind turbines and the audible effects can be much greater.

-Noise pollution from wind turbines has ruined the lives of some homeowners.
-Although steps are often taken to site wind turbines away from dwellings, they do sometimes get built too close to where people live and this is why new wind farms often come up against strong public objection.
+The lives of many homeowners have been ruined by noise pollution from wind turbines.
+Although steps are often taken to install wind turbines away from dwellings, they do sometimes get built too close to where people live.
+This is why new wind farms often come up against strong public objection.

 Another widely reported disadvantage of wind turbines is visual pollution.
-Although many people actually like the look of wind turbines, others do not and see them as a blot on the landscape.
-This tends to come down to personal opinion, and as more wind farms are built, public acceptance is becoming commonplace.
+Although many people actually like the look of wind turbines, others don’t and see them as a blot on the landscape.
+This tends to come down to personal opinion.
+As more wind farms are built, public acceptance is becoming commonplace.